vichugo23/MechaCar_Statistical_Analysis/README.md

 ![Screenshot 2022-11-24 at 9 55 05 PM](https://user-images.githubusercontent.com/110702997/203898209-5cac5d21-cb58-44af-8783-69cbfdf64c6a.png)

 By looking at the first t-test that was done for all the lots we can see the **mean of the sample is 1498.78**.
 With a **p-Value of 0.06** which is higher than the common significance level of 0.05.
 There is **NOT enough evidence to support rejecting the null hypothesis.** This indicates the mean of all three of the manufacturing lots are statistically similar to the population mean of 1500.
+Now when you look at each lot individually it tells you a different story.
+Lot 1 has the mean of 1500 and p-value of 1.
+So we cannot reject the null hypothesis that there is no statistical difference between the sample mean and the population mean.
+Lot 2 is almost the same with the mean of 1500.2 and a p-value of .6072.
+Again there is not enough evidence to reject the null hypothesis.
+The sample mean and population mean are similar.
+Lot 3 on the other hand has a sample mean of 1496.14 with a p-value of .04168.
+The p-value is lower than the common significance level of .05.
+This means we can reject the null hypotheis and the sample mean and population mean are statistically different.